mam1/Pcon-TNG-old/README.md

 ![Hardware layout](state_diagrams/char_fsm-2-0-7.jpg?raw=true)

 ####Application architecture
 The command processor is the most complex part of this project.
-It uses a state machine (char_fsm) to parse unbuffered keyboard input into a token stack.
-A second state machine (cmd_fsm) processes the token stack.
+The use of unbuffered input allows the application to mediately react to the press of the ECS key, but it requires that the application handle backspace/delete.
+The app maintains a buffer which matches the user's screen.
+When a CR is entered the screen buffer is passed to a state machine(char_fsm) which parses the screen buffer into a token stack.
+When the main event loop detects a non-empyt token stack it passes the stack to a second state machine (cmd_fsm) which processes the token stack.
 A third state machine handles communication with the C3.

 It runs on a BeagleBone Black and uses a comm

 ####Serial connection between the C3 and BeagleBone